bdubs00/bc250_pico_aux/README.md

 PULSE_PWR_ON_START = False
 ```

-Use this when `AUTO_PWRON1` is configured to start the BC-250 as soon as the PSU
-rails appear.
-The GP18 circuit is still used to request normal shutdown.
+When `AUTO_PWRON1` starts the BC-250 as soon as the PSU rails appear, use this setting.
+The GP18 circuit still requests a normal shutdown.

-## Pin and timing configuration
+## Pin and timing settings

-The defaults in `src/config.py` are:
+The default settings in `src/config.py` are:

 | Setting | Default | Purpose |
 | ------- | ------: | ------- |